 Even though there has not been a reported case of a successful Bitcoin hack on a private key, storing Bitcoin in a reputable wallet has its pros.
 These devices store the private key which is kept secret and offline from the internet, significantly reducing the risk of compromise.

 How Do I Recover My Bitcoin Private Key?

 Losing the private key that is stored on a desktop, mobile or hardware wallet can be a painful experience.
 However, it is very possible to recover the private keys if the wallet was backed up with a seed phrase, or similar code depending on the wallet.
 If the individual has lost the private keys and recovery phrases, the Bitcoins on the wallet will be lost forever.

-Depending on how the private keys were lost in the first place, the seed phrase can be used to recover the funds.
+Depending on how the private keys were lost in the first place, the seed phrase can be used to recover lost crypto that was stored in the wallet.
 For example, if a hardware wallet is lost or stolen, the owner of the asset can use the seed phrase to transfer the private keys to a new wallet.
 Once the private keys have been imported, the Bitcoin funds will appear in the wallet software within a few minutes.
-Bitcoin investors should be cautious as some keyless wallets such as ZenGo do not use a seed phrase.
-Check the wallet software guidelines and FAQ's to find out the recovery method before transferring funds.

 The private key is a fundamental aspect of how Bitcoin works and hopefully, readers will now understand the importance of the Bitcoin private key to maintaining access to their wealth.
 Without the private key, you will not be able to send Bitcoins to another wallet address.
-One of the best methods to securing the private key is using a hardware wallet.
-For further information, we suggest you read our guide on the best Bitcoin hardware wallets.
+One of the best methods to secure the private key is using a hardware wallet.
+Secondly, keeping the recovery phrase in a secured device.
+For further information, here's a list of the best crypto seed phrase storage devices to protect your crypto.